bmolnar91/workbook/module_advanced_enterprise_general.md

 - Travis CI: a popular tool for GitHub open-source projects that offers a hosted or self-hosted solution.
 - GitLab CI: a free tool from GitLab that can also integrate with other tools via the API.
 - AWS CodePipeline
+- Bitbucket Pipelines

 #### What is Continuous Delivery?

 WIP

-**Continuous Delivery (CD)** is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, _safely_ and _quickly_ in a _sustainable_ way.
+**Continuous Delivery (CD)** is the ability to get changes of all types -- including new features, configuration changes, bug fixes and experiments -- into production, or into the hands of users, **safely** and **quickly** in a **sustainable** way.

-The goal is to make deployments—whether of a large-scale distributed system, a complex production environment, an embedded system, or an app—predictable, routine affairs that can be performed on demand.
+The goal is to make deployments -- whether of a large-scale distributed system, a complex production environment, an embedded system, or an app -- **predictable**, routine affairs that can be performed **on demand**.

 We achieve all this by ensuring our code is always in a deployable state, even in the face of teams of thousands of developers making changes on a daily basis.

 Continuous delivery is an extension of continuous integration since it automatically deploys all code changes to a testing and/or production environment after the build stage.

-This means that on top of automated testing, you have an automated release process and you can deploy your application any time by clicking a button.
+This means that on top of _automated testing_, you have an **automated release** process and you can deploy your application any time by clicking a button.

 > Make sure that you release small batches that are easy to troubleshoot in case of a problem -- deploy to production early and often.